• Policy Analysis, Project Design and Evaluations, Financial Control Systems.

-• Conflict resolution, post-disaster rehabilitation and reconstruction and food security issues
+• Post-conflict, post-disaster reconstruction and development and food security issues.

 • High School, French/Latin, Belmont Hill School, Belmont, MA, 1961.

 • Portuguese Language, Centro de Estudos Brasileiros (Rome, Italy, 1988 & Georgetown, Guyana, 1998)

 • Spanish Language and Literature, Université de Laval, Québec, PQ, summer 1966.

 • Private pilot's license and IFR rating, Flying Club San Fernando, Chile, 1969.